upiterbarg/pylintseq/README.md

 ## Usage

-Once installed in your Python environment, you can run parallelized `pylintseq` from any directory on a code dataset (in JSONLines format) using a single line of code.
+Once installed in your Python environment, you can run parallelized `pylintseq` from any directory on an LM training corpus of Python programs using a single line of code.
+The training corpus must be formatted as a JSONLines file.

 ```
 pylintseq \